 The Cost to Businesses When Workers Have a Drinking Problem

-I was researching the costs of untreated alcoholism and came across an excellent website, Ensuring Solutions to Alcohol Problems, a project of the Center for Integrated Behavioral Health Policy, part of the Department of Health Policy at the School of Public Health and Health Services, The George Washington University Medical Center in Washington, DC.
+I was researching the costs of untreated alcoholism and came across an excellent website, Ensuring Solutions to Alcohol Problems, a project launched in 2002 as an initiative of the Center for Health Services Research and Policy within the Department of Health Policy The George Washington University Medical Center in Washington, DC.

 Quoting one of the Q & As on their site: